jaumebonet/RosettaSilentToolbox/sphinx-docs/source/index.rst

-If you find any problem or unexpected behaviour, let us know through our `issue tracker <https://github.com/jaumebonet/RosettaSilentToolbox/issues>`_ so that we can evaluate it and fix it.
+If you find any problem or unexpected behaviour, let us know through our `issue tracker <https://github.com/jaumebonet/RosettaSilentToolbox/issues>`_ so that we can evaluate and fix it.

 .. raw:: html